NCAA hands South Carolina 2-year probation for ex-assistant

 “We move forward and I am thankful to have this situation behind us,” Martin said in a statement.

 Evans worked at South Carolina for four seasons before leaving for Oklahoma State following the 2015-16 season.
-He pleaded guilty to bribery conspiracy for taking some $22,000 to steer basketball prospects to the school in Columbia.
+He pleaded guilty to bribery conspiracy for taking some $22,000 to steer basketball prospects to South Carolina and Oklahoma State.

 The NCAA said the case was resolved by using a cooperative summary disposition, a process in which involved parties collectively submit the case to the committee in written form.
 All participating parties must agree to the facts of the case for this process to be used instead of a formal hearing.

-Note: This story has been corrected to show that Evans took between $3,300 and $5,800, not $9,100, in bribes.